oxytanet/docker-atelier/install.md

 docker network create proxytanet
 ```

-And then you can go in `proxy/` and in the environment you want:
+And then you can go in the `proxy/` folder and in the environment you want:
 - [dev](https://framagit.org/nim65s/proxyta.net/tree/master/dev)
 - [prod with letsencrypt](https://framagit.org/nim65s/proxyta.net/tree/master/prod-le/) (look at the README first)
 - [prod with your certificates](https://framagit.org/nim65s/proxyta.net/tree/master/prod-ssl/) (look at the README first)